nvidia-riva/tutorials/README.md

 ``git clone https://github.com/nvidia-riva/tutorials.git``
 ``cd tutorials``

-2. Install and run Jupyter Notebooks server
+2. Install and run the Jupyter notebooks server.
 ``pip install jupyter``
 ``jupyter notebook --allow-root --port 8888``
 If you have a browser installed on your machine, it should automatically open up.
 Else copy-paste the url from the command